CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 ```

 !!! unk "More about aggregation"
-    To read more about aggregation operators and find out why there are four rows instead of three after applying the operator, see [Aggregation](@ref) section.
+    To read more about aggregation operators and find out why there are four rows instead of three after applying the operator, see [Bag aggregation](@ref) section.

 Finally, `y` is then passed to a feed forward model (called bag model `bm`) producing the final output per bag.
 In our example we therefore get a matrix with three columns: